tjleestjohn/from-garbage-to-gold/README.md

 ---

 ## <a id="usage"></a>💻 Usage (R Script)
-To downlaod the simulation script, simply copy, paste, and run the below code in R. Or download it from this Repo directly.
+To download the simulation script, simply copy, paste, and run the below code in R. Or download it from this Repo directly.

 When the g2g_simulation.R script opens in R, select all, then run.